Consensys/doc.teku/docs/HowTo/Sentry-Nodes.md

 ...
 ```

-At this point, the remote validator already knows what beacon nodes should be used for its tasks and no furthre configuration is needed.
+At this point, the remote validator already knows what beacon nodes should be used for its tasks and no further configuration is needed.